 Luis Carlos Arias

 Luis Carlos joined GCC in 1996; his roles have included manager of project assessment, head of corporate treasury and lead of investor relations.
 In 2017 he was appointed chief financial officer.

 Gina Lotito joined GCC in 2006 and has held several roles including production manager, manager of the Pueblo Plant and vice president of energy and sustainability for the U.S. division.
 In 2021, Gina was appointed corporate vice president of sustainability and environmental strategy.

-César holds a Bachelor’s degree in Law from the Instituto Tecnológico y de Estudios Superiores de Monterrey.
-Additionally, he holds an LL.M.
-(American Law Practice/Comparative Law) from the University of Denver in Denver, Colorado.
-He was also a seconded associate at Brownstein, Hyatt, Farber, and Schreck in Denver.
+Cesar Conde began his career at GCC in 2006 and in 2022 he became General Counsel.
+Cesar holds a Bachelor’s degree in Law from the Instituto Tecnologico y de Estudios Superiores de Monterrey and an LL.M.
+(American Law Practice/Comparative Law) from the University of Denver.